spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/create-vmo-profile.md

 ---

-The **Virtual Machine Orchestrator** pack that you use to create a cluster profile conveniently includes several components and automatically installs the [Spectro Proxy](/integrations/frp) pack when you use the default profile configuration.
+The **Virtual Machine Orchestrator** pack conveniently includes several components and automatically installs the [Spectro Proxy](/integrations/frp) pack when you use the default profile configuration.
 To learn about pack components, refer to [Virtual Machine Orchestrator Pack](/vm-management/vm-packs-profiles).

 ## Prerequisites